SuperOfficeDocs/superoffice-docs/user-guide/en/settings/lists/adding-items-to-relation-list.md

     </details>

-3. Under **This is a relationship between**, specify whether the relationship refers to a company and/or a contact on the active and passive side respectively.
+3. Under **This is a relationship between**, specify if the relationship refers to a company and/or a contact on the active and passive side respectively.
 These fields correspond to the fields in the **Relation** dialog in SuperOffice CRM.

 4. Under **Example** you can see an example of what the relationship looks like in practice.